PeerStackLabs/novic/GOOGLE_SETUP_GUIDE.md

 ### Step 1: Create Google Sheet
 1. Go to https://sheets.google.com/
 2. Click "+ Blank" to create new sheet
-3. Name it: `KMEC Donation Tracker`
+3. Name it: `Novic Donation Tracker`

 ### Step 2: Set Up Column Headers
 In the first row (Row 1), add these headers: